richchien/ds_wisconsin-bc/README.md

 # ds_wisconsin-bc
-classification models using the Wisconsin breast cancer dataset
+ML classification models using the Wisconsin breast cancer Dx dataset from kaggle